ieee-eduvis/ieee-eduvis.github.io/index.md

 With this workshop, we want to achieve the following goals:
 * build a forum and interdisciplinary community around teaching data visualization, open to researchers, students, and practitioners outside the traditional VIS community
-* publish research on visualization literacy, education and teaching, activities, and practices, etc.
+* share research on visualization literacy, education and teaching, and practices
-* discuss best practices to teach data visualization to diverse audiences (e.g., children, data journalists, data scientists, computer scientists, designers) and in different scenarios (onsite, online, hybrid)
-* share visualization educational tools, material, and processes
 * collect, test, and systematize learning activities
-* discuss higher-level issues concerning human-centered approaches to visualization, visualization design, and education
+* discuss best practices and challenges concerning visualization education and literacy

 The **workshop topics** include, but are not limited to:
 * Visualization literacy